Scipio, Oklahoma

 Scipio is an unincorporated community in Pittsburg County, Oklahoma, United States.
 The community is 12 mi northwest of McAlester.
-There is no data available on its current population, and Google Maps did not bother to visit the community.

 Demographics

 History

 The community was named for nearby Scipio Creek, which was in turn named for the Roman general Scipio Africanus.

 At the time of its founding, Scipio was located in Tobucksy County, Choctaw Nation.
 A post office opened at Scipio, Indian Territory on January 24, 1890.